damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 Every nine months all GitLab team members and their significant others are invited to [our summit](https://gitlab.com/summits/Summit-2017/).
 This gives us the opportunity to bond in person and to share our ideas and ambitions in an informal way.
-We've just returned from our summit in Cancun Mexico, where GitLab CEO Sid gave a keynote on the past, current and future of GitLab:
+We've just returned from our summit in Cancún, Mexico, where GitLab CEO Sid gave a keynote on the past, current and future of GitLab:

 <figure class="video_container">